jerumanu/delanistudios/README.md

 # DELANI STUDIO
-## Description of Akan-Birthday
+## Description of delani studio
-dELANI STUDIO is a aplication that creat project landing page  .It was created on 11/10/2020.
+DELANI STUDIO is a aplication that creat project landing page  .It was created on 11/10/2020.
 ## Author
 By Emmanuel cheriyot.
  ## project Set up Instructions